ucn

 Patterns: 4 in try, 4 in callback

-Then preview the refactoring.
-UCN shows exactly what needs to change and where:
+The Patterns: line classifies call-site structure (inLoop, inTry, inCallback, awaited) so risky sites stand out.
+Then preview the refactor.
+UCN shows exactly what would need to change and where:

 $ ucn plan expandGlob --rename-to=expandGlobPattern